TrevorDArcyEvans/CoffeeServer/README.md

 and provide RESTful APIs.

 The single web page uses _Javascript_ to call various APIs to _order_ and _receive_ a coffee.

+The python server tracks order status in a _global_ variable, so that I can acknowledge the order from another computer.

+The web page regularly polls the python server for the order status, so my wife knows I have received the order.

 _[Python GPIO](https://pypi.org/project/RPi.GPIO/)_ is used to turn on/off power to the LEDs.